DUNE potential for sub-GeV dark matter in proton beam dump mode: Conclusion:

 We have analyzed the simulated study of the sub-GeV DM production and detection at DUNE near detector through direct detection technique at fixed target, in beam dump mode.
 We have tried to capture the sub-GeV DM signatures via DM-nucleon and DM-electron scattering at DUNE near detector.
-For this we have explore the DM parameter space ($\epsilon$, $m_{\gamma_{D}}$) and ($Y$, $m_{\chi}$) by taking the thermal relic DM density (black line) for scalar DM candidates as benchmark.
+For this we have explored the DM parameter space ($\epsilon$, $m_{\gamma_{D}}$) and ($Y$, $m_{\chi}$) by taking the thermal relic DM density (black line) for scalar DM candidates as benchmark.
 The fine structure constant of hidden sector is $\alpha_{D} = 0.5$ in our analysis.
 In upcoming work we will try to explore the sensitivity plot for different values of $\alpha_{D}$ too.
 The results indicates that the DM-electron scattering is more efficient at lower masses, whereas DM-nucleon scattering sensitivity is better in higher masses regime.
-We have observed that the DUNE detector is more sensitive for sub-GeV DM detection in comparision with than the DM sensitivity of other existing neutrino experiments i.e. MiniBooNE, LSND, E137, BaBar etc \cite{61}.
-We have observed that the sensitivity of DUNE detector for sub-GeV DM is roughly by $50\%$ better as in comparision to neutrino experiments.
+The DUNE experiment will be sensitive to the larger parameter space of ($m_{\chi}, \epsilon^{2}\alpha_{D}$) in comparison to other proton beam fixed target experiments i.e. LSND and MiniBooNE \cite{61, 102, 103, 104}.
+Present constrained on DM parameter space imposed by DUNE is better constrained by prospective constraints on DM parameter space by the different experiments.
+We have observed that the sensitivity of DUNE detector for sub-GeV DM is roughly by $50\%$ better as in comparison to neutrino experiments.